Up to 35% off Raised Beds

 Bird of Paradise requires regular, abundant watering, about 1-2 times a week in summer.

-The Bird of Paradise is a popular shrub that often gets confused with other shrubs sharing similar names but bearing yellow, red, or white flowers.
-This shrub can get as tall as 16 feet in Hawaii, but it generally grows around 10 feet tall and wide.
-The Bird of Paradise can tolerate dry weather and light to moderate freezing conditions.
+The bird of paradise is a popular shrub with orange flowers often mistaken for others with similar names that produce yellow, red, or white flowers.
+While it can reach up to 16 feet tall in Hawaii, it typically grows to about 10 feet tall and wide.
+Known for its tolerance to dry conditions and light to moderate frost, this plant is remarkably resilient.

 Mexican Sunflower